-- 2. Eligibility Provisions. - a.
-General.
-Vacation benefits apply to all full-time officers. - b.
-Position Change or Status Change.
-An officer promoted or demoted to a position having a different vacation allowance will begin accruing vacation allowance on the basis of the vacation allowance for the new position effective the first day of the pay period following the status change. - c.
+2. Eligibility Provisions

+- a.
 Termination.
-An officer who terminates employment with the AIRPORT AUTHORITY for any reason will be paid for unused accrued vacation time. - d.
-If a designated holiday is observed during an officer's vacation period, the officer will not be charged for vacation time on that day but will code holiday on his/her time card and receive holiday pay in lieu of vacation pay. - e.
-Vacation will not be accrued during any unpaid Leave of Absence of thirty (30) calendar days or more unless required by law. - f.
+An officer who terminates employment with the AIRPORT AUTHORITY for any reason will be paid for unused accrued vacation time. - b.
+If a designated holiday is observed during an officer's vacation period, the officer will not be charged for vacation time on that day but will code holiday on his/her time card and receive holiday pay in lieu of vacation pay. - c.
+Vacation will not be accrued during any unpaid Leave of Absence of thirty (30) calendar days or more unless required by law. - d.
 An officer will not convert vacation time to sick time off due to illness or disability occurring while on vacation.

-- 3. Vacation Pay/Cash Out Option - a.
-Vacation pay will be computed by multiplying the officer's current base rate of pay by the number of hours of vacation allowance taken. - b.
-In August of each year, the AIRPORT AUTHORITY shall pay accrued vacation time to those officers that have provided written notice of their intent to "cash out" accrued hours.
-Officers must provide this written notification to Human Resources during the month of July each year.
-Only those officers with over two hundred (200) vacation hours on the books as of the last pay period in June of each year can take advantage of this "cash out" option.
+3. Vacation Pay/Cash Out Option

+a.
+Vacation pay will be computed by multiplying the officer's current base rate of pay by the number of hours of vacation allowance taken.

+- b.
+In February and August of each year, the AIRPORT AUTHORITY shall pay accrued vacation time to those officers that have provided written notice of their intent to "cash out" accrued hours.
+Officers must provide this written notification to Payroll during the month of January and July each year.
+Only those officers with over two hundred (200) vacation hours on the books as of the last pay period in January or June of each year can take advantage of this "cash out" option.
 Officers must "cash out" their accrued vacation time in lots of forty (40) hours at a time and must maintain a balance of at least forty (40) accrued hours.
-The AIRPORT AUTHORITY shall make this payment to participating officers via a separate check on the first payday in August of each year. - 4.
+The AIRPORT AUTHORITY shall make this payment to participating officers on the first payday in February or August of each year. - 4.
 Vacation Scheduling.
 Vacations will be scheduled by the Supervisor through the Chief of Police with due consideration given to staffing requirements, officer's length of service, and officer preferences, in the order listed.
 However, officers who schedule their vacation at the beginning of the calendar year and receive approval will be given priority over the officers with seniority who do not schedule at the beginning of the calendar year. - 5.
 Accumulation of Vacation.
 An officer's unused vacation hours may not exceed, at any time, the number of vacation hours accruable in fifty-two (52) pay periods.
 No additional vacation hours will be accrued until the unused vacation hour balance is reduced below the maximum allowable level.